yangjae/claude_code_subagents/README.md

 **Testing** (`testing/`): Ensure quality, find bottlenecks, validate performance **Project Management** (`project-management/`): Coordinate teams, ship on time, manage scope

-#### 🎯 Studio-Specific Customizations
+#### 🎨 Customizations

-Modify these elements to match your studio:
+Modify these elements for your needs:
-- [ ] Replace "6-day sprints" with your cycle length
-- [ ] Update tool lists to match your tech stack
 - [ ] Adjust examples to reflect your product types
+- [ ] Add specific tools agents have access to
 - [ ] Modify success metrics for your KPIs
 - [ ] Update department structure if needed
 - [ ] Customize agent colors for your brand